Urban Design at NJIT

 Toolbox Module 4: Sensing the City

-Inquiries about the Changing Cities Program should be directed to:
+Inquiries about the Master of Infrastructure Planning program should be directed to:

 New Jersey School of Architecture